itaytalmi/vmware-tkg/ytt-overlays/tkg-packages/harbor/ldaps-overlay/README.md

     -n tkg-packages
     ```

-4. Trigger reconcilation for the package.
+4. Trigger reconcilation for the package and wait for the package to reconcile.

    ```bash
    kctrl app kick -a harbor -n tkg-packages -y
    ```

-5. Wait for the package to reconcile.

-  Confirm that the app has been successfully reconciled.
+5. Confirm that the package has sucessfully reconciled.

   ```bash
   kubectl get app harbor -n tkg-packages